taiyab-awan-dev/Intelligent-Medical-Report-System/Main/README.md

 - MVC architecture implementation
 - Responsive web interface

-## how to run:
+## How to run:

-1: install xamp
+1: Install xamp

-2: add xamp/php in enviornment variables
+2: Add xamp/php in enviornment variables

-3: install vs code
+3: Install vs code

-4: unzip and open folder in vs code
+4: Unzip and open folder in vs code

 -- move to the laravel project / Main folder

-5: in xamp run apache and mySQL service
+5: In xamp run apache and mySQL service

-6: open phpmyadmin through xamp
+6: Open phpmyadmin through xamp

-7: create database of name "lvfyp"
+7: Create database of name "lvfyp"

-8: in termianl of vs code run commmand: php artisan migrate
+8: In termianl of vs code run commmand: php artisan migrate

-9: open php my admin in web and go to users table in lvfyp table.. and create a user manually with type == 0
+9: Open php my admin in web and go to users table in lvfyp table.. and create a user manually with type == 0

 which represents the admin as thr can only be one admin and admin controls the rest of staff.

-10: run commmand: php artisan serve
+10: Run commmand: php artisan serve

-open the link in browser
+Open the link in browser